William A. Shands: State senate and legacy

 After graduating from the University of Florida with his bachelor of laws degree, Shands was elected to the Florida Senate in 1940, representing the 32nd District centered on Gainesville in north central Florida.
 Shands was later selected by his colleagues to serve as the president of the Florida Senate during the 1957 session of the legislature.

 Shands was a Democratic candidate for Florida Governor in 1948, but lost the Democratic Party primary to the eventual general election winner, Fuller Warren.
 During the primary campaign, Shands advocated the adoption of a state sales tax, which was opposed by Warren.
 The Florida Legislature adopted Shands' sales tax proposal over Warren's objections in the following session of the Florida Legislature, and it has remained the mainstay of state revenue ever since.
+Shands was a member of the Pork Chop Gang, a group of legislators from rural areas that dominated the state legislature due to malapportionment and used their power to engage in McCarthyist tactics.

 Shands became a forceful advocate of establishing a state-funded medical and teaching hospital at the University of Florida.
 The University of Florida College of Medicine opened in 1956.
 Two years later, the University of Florida Teaching Hospital opened on October 20, 1958.
 In 1965, it was renamed the "William A. Shands Teaching Hospital and Clinics" in his honor.
 The hospital is often referred to as "Shands Hospital," and is part of the Shands HealthCare network.

 Shands was initiated as an honorary member of the Alpha Phi chapter of Alpha Kappa Psi Professional Business Fraternity in 1955.

 Shands died in Gainesville in January 1973; he was 83 years old.